 Ambadi commonly known as Gongura in Telugu is one of the popular green leafy vegetables among Telugu people.
 Be it marriage or house warming ceremony, no function is complete without Gongura cuisine in the meal of Telugu families.
 Gongura or Ambadi is popular for its tangy taste which can give any cuisine a twist in which it is added.
-Health Benefits of Ambadi is very less known in modern days.
+The Health Benefits of Ambadi are very less known in modern days.

 Indian agricultural scientist has recorded 1532 edible plants.
-Tribal and rural people use these plants as food, medicine and sources of income.
+Tribal and rural people use these plants as food, medicine, and sources of income.

 My question to you is how many native plants do you eat?
 Our apathy towards our local greens has earned them the tag of Orphan Crops: the ones that no one wants to eat and therefore no one wants to grow.
-Its high time we include our local greens in our diet to get its health benefits and improve the agro-economy of our country.
+It’s high time we include our local greens in our diet to get its health benefits and improve the agro-economy of our country.